arm/mlia/README.md

 ```bash
 mlia [command] --help
 ```

-Choices of commands: you can use ["operators"](#operators-ops) command for the model's operator list, run the specified optimizations using ["model optimization"](#model-optimization-opt) command, or measure the performance of inference on hardware using ["performance"](#performance-perf) command.
-In the end, you can use ["all tests"](#all-tests-all) command to have a full report.

 Most commands accept the name of the target profile name as input parameter.
 There are a number of predefined profiles with following attributes: